mvolkmann/blog/src/swift/Concurrency.md

         // Replace the array of users here
         // with the array in UsersActor.
-        // This must be done on the main queue. await MainActor.run {
+        // This must be done on the main thread. await MainActor.run {
             users = actorUsers
         }